Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 However, you may choose not to work with clients who reveal they have beliefs or behaviours that may be completely unacceptable to you, in conflict with your values or that you do not feel comfortable with.

-Know your limits as a coach and recognise when you should acknowledge that you are not a good match to a prospective client, or may need to refer them to a therapist or a consultant.
+Know your limits as a coach and recognise when you should acknowledge with a prospective client that you are not a good match or may need to refer them to a therapist or a consultant.

 One of the most important life coaching skills is to develop great observation and listening techniques.
-This involves hearing or observing what is often NOT being said and hone in on the real issues.
+This involves hearing or observing what is often NOT being said and honing in on the real issues that the client has.

 This is one of the core abilities of an empathetic and intuitive coach.
 If you don't believe you have it, the good news is that it can be developed.
-Mine was in a vital and long module during my coach training with CoachU!
+In my training with CoachU, this was the longest and one of the most important modules.

 One of the most important life coaching skills is to be able to hold in check your natural desire to advise,

-I believe you may make suggestions sometimes to get the client thinking but it should never be presented as advice.
+I believe you may make suggestions sometimes to get the client thinking but it should never be presented as advice rather as an option for them to consider.

 Instead, a truly great life coach will praise the client and let them take all the credit for all their successes.

 Each of us naturally has our preferred manner of coaching.
-Some prefer face to face and some prefer phone or online coaching.
-One of the key coaching skills needed is the willingness to be flexible with all approaches.
+Some prefer face to face and some prefer phone or online coaching, which since CV19 has become much more common.
+I believe that, these days, one of the key coaching skills needed is the willingness to be flexible with all approaches.

-Although online doesn’t come naturally to a lot of people, a huge proportion of coaching is now done over the phone or online via Skype, Zoom or similar, especially with the Covid-19 pandemic.
+Although online doesn’t come naturally to a lot of coaches and their clients, a huge proportion of coaching is now done over the phone or online via Skype, Zoom as the result of the needs of the CV19 pandemic.

-If after reading this checklist of coaching skills, you think you have or can develop the key skills and are getting excited about becoming a Life Coach, pause a moment and consider the following before you jump ship from your current job.
+If after reading this checklist of coaching skills, you think you have or can develop what it takes and are getting excited about becoming a Life Coach, pause a moment and consider the following before you jump ship from your current job.

 Have you been coached yourself?

 If not I strongly recommend having a few coaching sessions with a trained life coach.
-Ensure that they have been trained by a reputable coaching school.
+Make sure the coach you choose has been trained by a reputable coaching school.
 Experiencing good coaching from a qualified coach will give you a good taste of what life coaching is really about.
-Discover more...

 Are there any other skills you think a life coach should have or develop?